cocoelizabeth/pirate_kittens_typing_game/README.md

 - Start game when player presses `spacebar` based on keyup event when `!isPlaying`
 - Clear word input when player presses `enter` when `isPlaying`
-- Matching user input to `Words` dictionary object in order for  the user to stop the kittens from reaching the shore and to collect coins
+- Matching user input to `Words` dictionary object in order for  the player to stop the kittens from reaching the shore and to collect coins

 ```
 function startGame() {